-Our seminars at bachelor and master level familiarize you with selected topics in international management research and prepare you for writing a thesis at the Professorship for International Management.
+Our seminars at bachelor and master level familiarize you with selected topics in international management research and prepare you for writing a thesis at the Professorship of International Management.
 Topics for seminar papers are assigned by the lecturers.
 Topics for bachelor and master thesis are typically suggested by students and refined in collaboration with an experienced faculty member.
 Whereas seminar papers and bachelor theses are written in the form of conceptual literature studies, master theses can be either conceptual or empirical.
 Master theses in collaboration with companies are possible, as long as topic suggestions can be refined in dialogue with our faculty.

-Seminar papers are evaluated according to the following criteria:
+Seminar papers and bachelor theses are evaluated according to the following criteria:

-- Structure (logical outline, content well-balanced between chapters) - Content (clear definition of terms, breadth and depth of coverage, clear connection to objectives, comprehensive, consistent and factually correct argumentation, logical argumentation sequence, persuasive development of conclusions, substantial theoretical and practical implications) - Literature work (number, quality and topicality of sources, critical reflection on references, in-depth analysis, transparency of citations and references) - Form and style (readability, precision, consistency, linguistic expression, spelling & grammar, visualization in figures and tables, complete lists of tables and figures)
+- Research question and objective (practical and theoretical relevance, topicality, appropriate and clearly justified objectives) - Structure (logical outline, content well-balanced between chapters) - Content (breadth and depth of coverage, clear connection to objectives, consistent argumentation, originality, theoretical and practical contributions) - Literature work (number, quality and topicality of sources, critical reflection on references, in-depth analysis, transparency of citations and references) - Form and style (readability, precision, visualization in figures and tables, correctness, consistency)